 SECKEL: Oh, we love itty bitty seckel pears (pictured at top).
 They are only in the markets for a short time, and they're perfectly sweet when they're ripe (not so tasty when they aren't).
 We've used these mini pears for place card settings, and there are some desserts that call for whole seckel pears (check out the top one in this post).
 But they don't have a ton of flesh to work with, so we usually save them as snacks.

-What is your favorite type of pear?Related: How to Core Apples or Pears Quickly and Easily
+: How to Core Apples or Pears Quickly and Easily

 (Images: Dana Velden; Gregory Han)